 At Arkansas Children's, we champion teens and their health.
-Now that the COVID-19 vaccine is available to teens in Arkansas 12 years and older, we know parents and caregivers might have some questions.
+Now that the COVID-19 vaccine is available to children in Arkansas 5 years and older, we know parents and caregivers might have some questions.
 Dr. Jessica Snowden, chief of pediatric infectious disease at Arkansas Children’s was interviewed by KATV and addressed questions and concerns about the safety of the vaccine for the youth population.

 Dr. Snowden has seen firsthand just how horrific COVID-19 can be in kids.
 She is encouraging all eligible teens in Arkansas to get the vaccine as soon as possible.